Please enable JavaScript to ensure auto alt text generation works properly

 Creating a flexible workplace culture

 Employers who value adaptability provide room for employees to grow and innovate.
-According to Jill Chapman’s article, this approach allows employees to engage more fully, suggesting new solutions and testing ideas that benefit the company.
+This approach allows employees to engage more fully, suggesting new solutions and testing ideas that benefit the company.
 By giving employees autonomy in their roles, companies create a workplace where flexibility and problem-solving are actively encouraged.